-Youth Orchestras of Lubbock (YOL) manifested as a response to overwhelming public need for an affordable youth orchestra program.
+Youth Orchestras of Lubbock (YOL) is a 501 c3 non-profit charitable organization dedicated to providing an exceptional musical education experience.
+YOL manifested as a response to overwhelming public need for an affordable youth orchestra program.
 To date, the YOL Board of Directors maintains this purpose in overseeing the management of the youth orchestra program.
 The Board continues to maintain that such a program of this type prioritizes the need for unbiased musical expression and education in the West Texas region among all youth.

 The mission of YOL is: